Sunday, January 17, 2021

 1st idea = Chocolate Bear balloons floating over a Paris skyline (thank you Pompidou) + monuments.

-7 days later and too many bears consumed KISS (keep it simple stupid) kicked in🤸🏾♀️.
+7 days later and too many bears consumed and KISS (keep it simple stupid) kicked in🤸🏾♀️.

 Since 1962 French kids and adults have been wolfing down annually 400 million chocolate-covered marshmallow bears!

-Personally I like the smaller bears to the giant fancy bears, which are generally of finer quality.
+Personally I prefer the smaller sized bears to the big fancy bears, which are of finer quality.
 Its a little snack.

 I loved ❤️ Jeff de Bruges bears #2 on the list.